s2e-systems/dust-dds/dds/README.md

 ## IDL type generation

-If using only Rust, you can make use of the procedural macros to enable a type to be transmitted using DustDDS.
+If using only Rust, you can make use of the procedural macros to enable a type to be transmitted using Dust DDS.
 The key fields can also be defined as part of the macro.

 ```rust
 use dust_dds::topic_definition::type_support::DdsType;